udacity/create-your-own-adventure/english/chocopool/choco.md

 You drink some chocolate to keep you calm, but you can't stop trembling. what do you think about this voice??

-1.Is it a [banana boat](bananaboat/bboat.md) floating on the pool surface?
+1.Is it a [bananaboat](bananaboat/bboat.md) floating on the pool surface?

 2.Is it the sound of the [hazelnults](hazelnut/hazel.md) terittory?